jofeinstein/resnet/README.md

 * random_forest_clf.py: Run random forest classifier and multilayer perception on a binary dataset.
 Expects same directory structure as above.
 ```
+parameters are hardcoded in file. must change tar_dir and tar_extract_path
 ```

 * no_validation_train.py: Train a ResNet model with no validation.
 Expects data to be in a directory, although data can be several layers deep.